 “Along the way, Weston describes her fellow passengers' colorful humanity and tackles issues of class, race and dubious access to America's opportunities.
 The riders with whom she traveled hours and days might be struggling, hungry or penniless, but they were also helpful, creative and philosophical.”

-"Ostensibly about 'moving' poor in 21st century America, Traveling Light is really the human story about life under corporate globalization, not just for the under-privileged but for all of us.
-Weston's trademark insight peppers every page of this ethnography that reads like a novel.
-Brilliant, haunting, powerful, and ultimately inspiring…The nation needs to reckon with what Weston has uncovered."
+“Ostensibly about v'moving’ poor in 21st century America, Traveling Light is really the human story about life under corporate globalization, not just for the under-privileged but for all of us.
+Weston’s trademark insight peppers every page of this ethnography that reads like a novel.
+Brilliant, haunting, powerful, and ultimately inspiringvñThe nation needs to reckon with what Weston has uncovered.”

 “In this age of the transnational and globalization, where the world is divided between rich and poor nations, Kath Weston discovers America’s hidden poor in the transcontinental, if not the translocal.
 Traveling Light is an ingenious, funny, insightful, and compassionate account of the masses who bus it around the country.
 And in retelling the stories they tell each other, she offers a compelling account of persistent poverty in early 21st century America and the struggle to survive it.”

 --Robin D. G. Kelley, author of Freedom Dreams: The Black Radical Imagination

 “Feminist anthropologist Kath Weston has written an extraordinary book in which she manages to both humanize the so called underclass and critique the brutal capitalist system that spawns them.
 Beautifully written and compelling in its visual detail, Traveling Light is simply a pioneering book.”